yoon-zh/yoonzh.com/posts/arriving-to-china.md

 ### Smoking

-if you're sentitive to smoking like me, sorry to tell you, you'll have a bad time with this - lots and lots of smokers everywhere. *most public bathrooms smell like cigarrete.* if you take trains between cities, do NOT take the old style train - people smoke on those.
+if you're sentitive to smoking like me, sorry to tell you, you'll have a bad time with this - lots and lots of smokers everywhere. *most public bathrooms smell like cigarrete.* if you take trains between cities, do NOT take the old style train (the suspiciously cheap ones) - people smoke on those.

 NOTE: the smoking situation was far, far worse before covid. i have to admit it's improving.